Breakthrough Young Innovative Company (JEIR) France 2026: Conditions and Tax Benefits

 Quarter 2: mid-year R&D intensity check#

 By the end of the second quarter, the company computes a provisional R&D intensity ratio based on year-to-date expenses.
 If the ratio is trending below 30%, the management team has six months to take corrective action: accelerating R&D hiring, reclassifying genuinely mixed roles, or deferring non-R&D spend.
-Below 30%, the company may have to fall back to the standard JEI threshold of 15%, which is still attractive but significantly less ambitious.
+Below 30%, the company falls back to the standard JEI threshold of 20% (raised from 15% by the Act of 28 February 2025), and below 20% it should examine the JEC qualification, which runs from 5% to 20% with economic performance indicators.

 Quarter 3: pre-closing tax positioning#